-Over six in ten agreed (63%) that the government should take more responsibility for the care of our children and young people. () () ()
+Over six in ten agreed (63%) that the government should take more responsibility for the care of our children and young people.

-Over half agreed (54%) that they feel personal responsibility when the child or young person is unknown to them.
+Over half agreed (54%) that they feel personal responsibility when the child or young person is ovright @ 2019 The Nielsen Company.
+Confidential and proprietary.